chrisseaton/rhizome/doc/inlining.md

 two methods.
 You will need to replace a return instruction with a jump to the point where the inlined method would have returned, and so on.

-However because RubyJIT uses a sea-of-nodes graphical IR, inlining is fairly straight forward.
+However because Rhizome uses a sea-of-nodes graphical IR, inlining is fairly straight forward.
 We don't have to do much more than take out the send node, and replace it with the graph from the method that we are inlining.
 We then replace `self` nodes in the inlined method with an edge to whatever the receiver edge